-IEEE 802, the IEEE LAN/MAN Standards Committee ("the Committee") is writing in regard to ET Docket No. 99-231: Amendment of Part 15 of the Commission's Rules for Spread Spectrum Devices.
+IEEE 802, the IEEE1 LAN/MAN Standards Committee ("the Committee") is writing in regard to ET Docket No. 99-231: Amendment of Part 15 of the Commission's Rules for Spread Spectrum Devices.
 On August 19, 1999, the Committee submitted an ex parte letter in this proceeding expressing opposition to the proposed rule changes which would allow wider channels for Frequency Hopping Spread spectrum (FHSS) systems as described in the Notice of Proposed Rule Making (the "Notice") in this proceeding.
 Since that time, the membership has continued to analyze the proposed rule changes.

 This letter provides further information in support of our opposition to the rules changes for FHSS systems.
-The Committee's new direct sequence standard is cited as proof that innovative high rate systems do not require a rule change and we provide information in support of the Home Wireless Netwroks HWN claim that wide bandwidth FHSS systems will not support high data rates at low cost.
-Further two papers are supplied which support our earlier submission and show that, a) the proposed reduction in transmit power is inadequate to compensate for the increased interference, and b) that increased hopping rates will increase interference to other users.
+The Committee's new direct sequence standard2 is cited as proof that innovative high rate systems do not require a rule change and we provide information in support of the Home Wireless Networks HWN3 claim that wide bandwidth FHSS systems will not support high data rates at low cost.
+Further two papers are supplied which support our earlier

-&lt;sup>1 The Institute of Electrical and Electronics Engineers, Inc. (IEEE) is an international professional organization, based in the US, with more than 325,000 members representing a broad segment of the computer, communications, and power and energy industries.
+1 The Institute of Electrical and Electronics Engineers, Inc. (IEEE) is an international professional organization, based in the US, with more than 325,000 members representing a broad segment of the computer, communications, and power and energy industries.